 - Applying a minimum 1/4" (6.4 mm) layer of self-levelling cement on the heating cable is recommended.
-To completely embed the cable in the cement or cement glue. - Only use ciment or an equivalent binder compatible with floor heating systems (cement glue, ceramic glue, self-levelling cement). - Consult the manufacturer's instruction for the type of floor covering (ceramic, linoleum, or other) (see section 5).
+Ensure the entire heating cable, factory splices and thermostat sensor are embedded in the cement mortar or cement glue. - Only use ciment or an equivalent binder compatible with floor heating systems (cement glue, ceramic glue, self-levelling cement). - Consult the manufacturer's instruction for the type of floor covering (ceramic, linoleum, or other) (see section 5).